A CONSPIRACY REQUIRES EVERYTHING BUT A BACKBONE.

 There’s more, most of it Happy Double Talk: “The city is not obligated to provide any funds to finance the authorized improvements, except for assessments levied on real property within the District.”

-“Except” – that’s government splitting a hair for you –
+“Except” – that’s government splitting a hair for you: Who guarantees the $20 million used for the development?

 The assessments are on top of property taxes, and are calculated according to the size of the parcel, tract or lot, while property taxes are assessed on appraised value.
 Unlike the property tax, however, assessments made by an Improvement District expire once paid in full.

-The Paris Texas Chamber hopes, regardless what the city claims, that taxpayers understand that repayment of city-related debt (plus the interest) is guaranteed by the City of Paris, and if results do not materialize or the economy fails, the taxpayers will be “obligated” to pay it?
+The Paris Texas Chamber hopes, regardless what some may say, that the taxpayers understand that repayment of all city-related debt (plus the interest) is guaranteed by the taxpayers, and if results do not materialize for whatever reason(s), the taxpayers are “obligated” to pay it?

 What does Paris need most?
-Spending $20-million on a gamble or investing in people?
+Spending $20-million on a gamble or investing in people and rebuilding neighborhoods?

 Since the 1980s, Paris has done a lot of dumb things but, evidently, as our new brand warns, we keep reaching higher . . .